-Your kitty shares 96% genetic makeup with the tiger, but purring is definitely not one of those common traits.
+Your kitty shares 96% of its genetic makeup with the tiger, but purring is definitely not one of those common traits.
 In the cat family, you either purr or you roar, but never both.

-Among your frisky feline’s big cousins, only three big types are known to purr – the speedy cheetah, the rare and endangered snow leopard, and the multi-named cougar which is also known as panther, mountain lion, and puma.
+Among your frisky feline’s big cousins, only three types are known to purr – the speedy cheetah, the rare and endangered snow leopard, and the cougar –– which is also known as the panther, the mountain lion, and the puma.

 Roaring, however, is different from purring.
-Roars made by lions, tigers, and other big roaring cats are made to establish territory.
+Lions, tigers, and other big roaring cats roar to establish territory.
 For felines that do not roar but purr, purring does not function the same way.

-A cat’s purr is one of the most mysterious natural occurrences in Mother Nature.
-This is because there is no purring organ, unlike other vocalizations of various animal species.
-Vets, biologists, and researchers have always wondered how a cat’s purr is done and there have been various theories regarding its production.
+A cat’s purr is one of the most mysterious natural occurrences.
+This is because there is no purring organ unlike with the other vocalizations of various animal species.
+Veterinarians, biologists, and researchers have always wondered how a cat’s purr is done.
+There have been various theories regarding the production of this sound.

-An older theory on purr production says that purring sound is a consequence of blood flow turbulence in the kitty’s chest but there is very little evidence regarding this theory.
-Another theory – the most credible one so far – suggests that a kitty’s purr is the action of the muscles in the larynx and the pharynx combined with a neural oscillator.
+An older theory on purr production says that the purring sound is a consequence of blood flow turbulence in the kitty’s chest, but there is very little evidence regarding this theory.
+Another theory—the most credible one so far—suggests that a kitty’s purr is the action of the muscles in the larynx and the pharynx combined with a neural oscillator.

-As a kitty inhales and exhales, the amount of air passing through the larynx and pharynx alters at high speeds; something which roaring cats and other animals including us are unable to do.
+As a kitty inhales and exhales, the amount of air passing through the larynx and pharynx alters at high speeds, something that roaring cats and other animals including us are unable to do.
 How is this possible?

-Your house tabby, small wildcats, cheetahs, snow leopards, and cougars have a special timer in their brains that sends about 25 electrical pulses per second – to this a certain muscle in the kitty’s voice box allows the vocal folds to be swung together at one pulse and swing apart at another pulse.
+Your house tabby, small wildcats, cheetahs, snow leopards, and cougars have a special timer in their brains that sends about 25 electrical pulses per second to a certain muscle in the kitty’s voice box, allowing the vocal folds to swing together at one pulse and swing apart at another pulse.

-A feline’s purr is also different from other mammals that purr.
+A feline’s purr is also different from other mammals’ purrs.
 Rabbits, for example, use their front teeth rather than their laryngeal folds to purr.
 Elephants don’t use neural signals for muscle control.

-Like human voices, cats’ purring sound varies from cat to cat.
-Some are so low that they can be felt rather than heard, while others are loud enough that you can already hear your kitty purring across the room while you stand at the doorway.
+Like human voices, cats’ purring sounds vary between individuals.
+Some are so low that they can be felt rather than heard, while others are loud enough that you can already hear your kitty purring across the room while you stand in the doorway.

 Ancestral Art of Newborn Communication

-Today, a Mama Cat’s purring leads wayward newborn baby puss to their mother’s teats.
-Baby cats are unable to see and hear when they are born but they already have their sense of touch which means they are sensitive enough to determine their mother’s vibratory purrs.
+Today, a mama cat’s purring leads wayward newborn babies to their mother’s teats.
+Baby cats are unable to see and hear when they are born but they already have their sense of touch, which means they are sensitive enough to suss out their mother’s vibratory purrs.

 Happiness and Contentment

-As baby felines develop bonds with their Mama Cat, they also develop the art of kneading which helps release milk from their mother’s nipples.
-The repetitive actions of kneading, drinking milk, and exchanging purrs with the Mama Cat will eventually become part of your pet puss’ instinct.
+As baby felines develop bonds with their mama cat, they also develop the art of kneading, which helps release milk from their mother’s nipples.
+The repetitive actions of kneading, drinking milk, and exchanging purrs with the mama cat will eventually become part of your pet cat’s instinct.

 As your little tabby grows older, it may be weaned from its mother but the instincts still remain.
-Whenever it feels happy and contented such as finding itself warmly sitting on your lap – it may instinctively express its contentment through kneading and purring.
+Whenever it feels happy and contented, like when it’s sitting on your warm lap, it may instinctively express its contentment through kneading and purring.

-This is also where your pet puss differs from other animals.
+This is also where your pet kitty differs from other animals.
 Raccoons, civets, mongoose, bears, badgers, foxes, hyenas, squirrels, tapirs, lemurs, and gorillas may purr due to contentment.